franzbu/EnhancedSpaces.spoon/README.md

 ## Moving and Resizing of Windows:

-With Mellon you can automatically resize the windows on your MSpaces on a dynamically (according to your intentions, of course) changing grid size.
+With Mellon you can automatically resize the windows on your mSpaces on a dynamically (according to your intentions, of course) changing grid size.
 You can use your mouse or trackpad and drag your windows beyond certain areas of the borders of your screen.
 Let us start with manual moving and resizing, though:

 ### Manual Moving and Positioning